Restrictive Covenants on Residential Property

 Share:

-When dealing with property transactions for my clients, I am regularly asked, “it is my property, why am I not allowed to erect a shed in my garden or keep a caravan on my drive without seeking the original developer’s consent?”
+When you buy a property, it will sometimes come with restrictive covenants.
+Purchasers often ask us “it is my property… why am I not allowed to erect a shed in my garden or keep a caravan on my drive without seeking the original developer’s consent?”

-Restrictive covenants are put in place with good intentions, they are designed to protect the aesthetic appearance of the estate as a whole and create a sense of uniformity and clarity.
+Restrictive covenants are put in place with good intentions and are generally designed to protect the aesthetic appearance of an estate and create a sense of uniformity and clarity.
 The developer has invested time and money to create homes that will be sold and bought multiple times over.
-The idea behind placing restrictive covenants is that attractive homes on attractive estates will attract buyers.
+The idea behind restrictive covenants is that attractive homes on attractive estates will appeal to buyers.

 When you buy a property which has been registered at HM Land Registry, you are given a copy of your title information document.
 This may or may not refer to other documents, such as “Transfer of Part of Registered Title” or “Conveyance Deed” to give some examples.
 These documents will comprise your deeds, and some of these could contain restrictive covenants.
 Although these documents are not physically attached to the title information document, any document referred to in the title information document should always be kept with and read in conjunction with the title information document.